James Dobson: Political influence

-At a National Day of Prayer event in the U.S. Capitol, Dobson called Barack Obama "the abortion president."
+At a National Day of Prayer event in the U.S. Capitol, Dobson called Barack Obama "the abortion president".
 He said, "President Obama, before he was elected, made it very clear that he wanted to be the abortion president.
 He didn't make any bones about it.
 This is something that he really was going to promote and support, and he has done that, and in a sense he is the abortion president."
 Among others, Rep. Janice Hahn complained because Dobson used the National Day of Prayer for partisan purposes.
 She said, "Dobson just blew a hole into this idea of being a nonpartisan National Day of Prayer.
 It was very disturbing to me ... and really a shame.
 James Dobson hijacked the National Day of Prayer—this nonpartisan, nonpolitical National Day of Prayer—to promote his own distorted political agenda."

-Dobson endorsed Ted Cruz in the 2016 Republican primaries.
-Dobson would later go on to endorse Trump in the general election against Hillary Clinton.
-Dobson has been named by Christianity Today as one of the Trump Administration's top "Evangelical Faith Advisers".

-In 2020, Dobson worked alongside other conservative Evangelicals and Evangelical organizations, including Jim Daly and Focus on the Family, to support the reelection of President Donald Trump.
-He echoed his support of the President throughout the impeachment proceedings earlier that year.
+Dobson endorsed Ted Cruz in the 2016 Republican primaries as well as Trump in the general election against Hillary Clinton.
+In 2016, Dobson was one of the Trump Administration's evangelical faith advisors.
+In 2020, Dobson worked alongside other conservative evangelicals and evangelical organizations, including Jim Daly and Focus on the Family, to support the reelection of President Donald Trump.
+He echoed his support of Trump throughout the impeachment proceedings earlier that year.

 Dobson praised the 2022 U.S. Supreme Court case Dobbs v.
 Jackson Women's Health Organization, which overruled Roe v.
 Wade and Planned Parenthood v.
 Casey, saying, "Praise God!
 We have just received the news for which we have been praying and working!"

 Ecumenical relations

-Dobson and Charles Colson were two participants in a 2000 conference at the Vatican on the global economy's impact on families.
+Dobson and Charles Colson participated in a 2000 conference at the Vatican on the global economy's impact on families.
 During the conference, the two Protestants met with Pope John Paul II.
-Dobson later told Catholic News Service that though he has theological differences with Roman Catholicism, "when it comes to the family, there is far more agreement than disagreement, and with regard to moral issues from abortion to premarital sex, safe-sex ideology and homosexuality, I find more in common with Catholics than with some of my evangelical brothers and sisters."
+Dobson later told the Catholic News Service that although he had theological differences with Roman Catholicism, "when it comes to the family, there is far more agreement than disagreement, and with regard to moral issues from abortion to premarital sex, safe-sex ideology and homosexuality, I find more in common with Catholics than with some of my evangelical brothers and sisters."

 In November 2009, Dobson signed an ecumenical statement known as the Manhattan Declaration calling on evangelicals, Catholics and Eastern Orthodox Christians not to comply with rules and laws permitting abortion, same-sex marriage and other matters that go against their religious consciences.